TAX PLANNINGYour tax return opens the door to savings

 Preparing your tax return each year is not much fun; however, it does provide an opportunity each year to look at your financial situation and find ways to plan to take advantage of tax laws that provide substantial savings.
 If you or your accountant is not using the tax return preparation process in this manner, it might be time to consult with a tax attorney to have a review of your financial situation.

 The tax law, regulations and explanations have over 9 million words in them.
 In this labyrinth of words, there are many opportunities for tax savings.
-Engaging the services of an experienced tax attorney and lawyers experienced with issues that wealth brings can help immensely with this process.
+Engaging the services of an experienced tax attorney in memphis tn and lawyers experienced with issues that wealth brings can help immensely with this process.

 Tax laws change rapidly and keeping current with these laws is a big part of this battle in understanding this complex area of law.
 We have seen a major overhaul of the IRS’s structure; significant changes in taxpayer’s rights; and changes in business tax credits and deductions, capital gains, Roth IRAs, the home office deduction, the child tax credit, education tax breaks, the $500,000 exclusion for gain on sale of a home, and expanded credits and incentives for “going green,” over the past few years.
 It is important to keep up to date with all these changes to keep your tax bill to the minimum.

 Having the right tax lawyer to provide sound tax planning can help you navigate through these ever-changing rules and open doors to new opportunities.

 Tax planning is a process of looking at various tax options to determine when, whether and how to conduct business and personal transactions so that taxes are eliminated or reduced.
 As an individual taxpayer, and as a business owner, you will often have the option of completing a taxable transaction by more than one method.
 The courts strongly back your right to arrange your financial affairs in a manner that will result in the lowest legal tax liability.
 In other words, tax avoidance is entirely proper, so long as you have done it within the law.